APPLICATION DEADLINE: Monday 14th March 2016, 5pm

 Writers, directors or producers who can demonstrate tenacity, originality, and competence in their field are encouraged to apply.
 You will need to demonstrate you have proven talent in short film, television, documentary or feature film.

-A selection panel will choose the successful applicants mid-March and all applicants will be advised of the results.
+A selection panel will choose the successful applicants and all applicants will be advised of the results in late March.

 Successful applicants must be available for a one-day intensive on Thursday 14th April, 2016, and for 4 full-day hubs throughout the year – dates yet to be determined.

 Applicants will need to submit:

 - Up to a page detailing why mentorship would be beneficial to you at this stage in your career and what you would like to achieve out of the programme.

 - The names of up to three preferred mentors.
 (We cannot guarantee the availability of these mentors, but Script to Screen will work with you to find someone suitable).